Frequently Asked Questions

 Generic manufacturers do not set the price at the pharmacy so prices can vary between pharmacies.
 Simply contact your pharmacy to inquire about the cost of your medication, and be sure to tell your pharmacist if you have insurance.

 A. Prices can vary between pharmacies.
 Simply contact your pharmacy to inquire about the cost of your medication.
 Be sure to tell your pharmacist if you have insurance.

 A. Teva does not offer an additional cost saving program for its generic medications.
 However, Teva offers a broad line of affordable generic alternatives to brand-name medications.
 Ask your doctor or pharmacist about switching to a Teva generic that's right for you.

 A. The manufacturer's name is usually printed on the prescription bottle label or paperwork you receive.
 In some cases, "TEVA" or "TV" may be printed on the tablet or capsule.
 You can look for the product on our website.
 Or, ask your pharmacist, who can be a great resource for all your medication questions!

 A. As the largest generic manufacturer in the world, Teva is able to offer more generic prescription medications than any other company.
-In fact, one out of every seven generic prescriptions in the United States is filled with a Teva product!2 We use approximately 30 different Teva facilities to manufacture our products.
+In fact, one out of every eight generic prescriptions in the United States is filled with a Teva product!2 We use approximately 30 different Teva facilities to manufacture our products.
 Many of our products are made in North America and by our parent company in Israel.3 The FDA inspects each of our facilities (inside and outside of the United States) to ensure our products meet the same FDA standards of good manufacturing practices as brand-name medications.4

 A. When patents expire on brand-name medicines, Teva can request and receive FDA approval to manufacture and sell a generic version of the medicine.